Jtporter9/Ricks-Ranchwear/src/pages/index.md

   welcomeHeading: Welcome To Our New Site!
   welcomeSubHeading: Keeping you looking good, no matter the occasion
   introDescription: After over 40 years in business with our retail stores, you
-    can now shop our incredible buy 1, get 2 free deal no matter where you are.
-    Whether you choose to shop online or at one of our stores (link to stores page), you'll get the best price on boots in the industry.
+    can now shop our incredible buy 1, get two free deal no matter where you are.
+Whether you choose to shop online or at one of our stores, you'll get the best price on boots in the industry.
   viewStoresBtn:
     text: View Our Stores
     link: /stores